zhaoy37/SAT_Solver/README.md

 The implication of SAT solving is theoretically supported by the *Cook-Levin Theorem*, which states that Boolean SAT is NP-complete.
 Equivalently, any problem in NP can be reduced in polynomial time by a deterministic Turing Machine to a SAT problem.
 Therefore, many classical NP-complete problems in algorithms, such as graph coloring and sudoku, can be encoded into a SAT Problem representation and solved via a SAT solver.
 However, for abstraction purposes, such problems can be better represented using SMT.

 The SMT problem is similar to the SAT Problem with the exception that the formulas are many-sorted.
-In our project, we only consider the SMT problem over integer predicates with no support for arithmetic operators that are not in the set of ${=, \le, \ge}$, because this representation scheme is all we need to solve the problems in the /problems folder.
+In our project, we only consider the SMT problem over integer predicates with no support for arithmetic operators that are not in the set of ${=, \le, \ge, \lt, \gt, \neq}$, because this representation scheme is all we need to solve the problems in the /problems folder.
 However, such scheme can be easily expanded to a broader set of operators and predicate domains.

 For more details on how to use the SMT solver we created, including how to provide SMT encodings to the solver, please refer to the Theory section.
 In a nutshell, in our SMT solver, we encode SMT problems as SAT problem representation with each SAT variable represents one SMT clause, and we solve the corresponding SAT problem and use recursive backtracking to find the SMT assignments that fits a solution to the SAT problem.